thorehusfeldt/problem_package_format_copy/docs/source/format.rst

 .. math :: e \geq \tfrac32 t  \,.

-To modify these settings, see :ref:`Problem Timing`.
+To modify these settings, see :ref:`Timing`.

 *************************